crabbop/CycleRecall/README.md

 ?Make public if looks/ works nicely.
 Utilise memorisation principles on how often a card is presented to you before and after you start to guess it correctly.
 Select a grouping of cards you would like to learn, eg NBN ICE or Ararch programs.
-Probably stop using the API and host card data locally.